cosmos/ibc/spec/ics-027-interchain-accounts/README.md

 `tryRegisterIBCAccount` method in `IBCAccountModule` interface defines the way to request the creation of an IBC account on the host chain (or counterparty chain that the IBC account lives on).
 The host chain creates an IBC account using its account creation logic, which may use data within the packet (such as destination port, destination channel, etc) and other additional data for the process.
 The origin chain can receive the address of the account that was created from the acknowledge packet.

-`tryRunTx` method in `IBCAccountModule` interface defines the way to create an outgoing packet for a specific `type`. `Type` indicates how the IBC account transaction should be constructed and serialized for the host chain.
+`tryRunTx` method in `IBCAccountModule` interface defines the way to create an outgoing packet for a specific `type`. `Type` indicates how the IBC account transaction should be constructed and serialised for the host chain.
 Generally, `type` indicates what blockchain framework the host chain was built on.

 `createAccount` defines the way to determine the account's address by using the packet.
 If the host chain doesn't support a deterministic way to generate an address with data, it can be generated using the internal logic of the host chain.
 A newly created interchain account must not conflict with an existing account.
 Therefore, the host chain (on that the interchain account lives in) must keep track of which blockchains have created an interchain account within the host chain in order to verify the transaction signing authority in `authenticateTx`.